England Squash Code of Conduct

 What is the Code of Conduct?

 1.1.
-This England Squash Code of Conduct outlines the standards of conduct expected, at all times, from all individuals in any role within squash in England.
+This England Squash Code of Conduct outlines the standards of conduct expected, at all times, from all individuals within squash at affiliated clubs and venues in England.

 1.2.
-As the National Governing Body, England Squash is responsible for setting the standards and values that apply at every level.
+As the National Governing Body, England Squash is responsible for setting the standards and values that apply at every level of the sport.
 This Code encapsulates all of the sporting, moral and ethical principles that squash represents.

 1.3.
-We believe squash is a sport for all, that anyone can enjoy however they choose to participate – as a player, coach, match official, volunteer, parent or spectator.
+We believe squash is a sport for all, that anyone can enjoy however they choose to participate – as a player, coach, committee member, official, volunteer, parent, or spectator.

 Does the Code apply to me?

-1.5.
-Although England Squash is responsible for setting the standards of conduct which are detailed in this Code, everyone involved in squash has a responsibility to promote the sport, making sure that there is equal access and opportunity for all and that fairness and respect is upheld.
+1.11.
+Although England Squash is responsible for setting the standards of conduct which are detailed in this Code, everyone involved in squash has a responsibility to promote the sport in a positive manner, making sure that there is equal access and opportunity for all and that fairness and respect are upheld.

-1.7.
-Note that for the purposes of this Code, and in conjunction with the criteria for membership of England Squash, references to a “child” or “children” are a reference to an individual who is 18 years of age or younger.
+1.13.
+Note that for the purposes of this Code, and in conjunction with the criteria for membership of England Squash, references to a “child” or “children” are a reference to an individual who is under 18 years of age.

 2. Universal Conduct Obligations